Visit to Salisbury Museum

-On Saturday 15 February 2020 there will be an ECC Meeting and handling session at the Grade 1 listed Salisbury Museum, which boasts a magnificent collection of English ceramics covering four centuries.
+On Saturday 15 February 2020 there was an ECC Meeting and handling session at the Grade 1 listed Salisbury Museum, which boasts a magnificent collection of English ceramics covering four centuries.
 The main ceramic Gallery is housed in the Kings Room where there are rare early Worcester and Chelsea items, a full set of the Bow Five Senses and a famous New Canton inkwell.
 There is a separate room devoted to the Brixie Jarvis Collection of Wedgwood.
-The ECC committee will choose items from the reserve collection for handling.
+The ECC committee chose items from the reserve collection for handling.

 Afternoon ECC Meeting programme in the Museum Lecture Hall with talks by:

 Rosemary Pemberton: Contributions towards the History of J E Nightingale: Ceramic Author and Collector of Salisbury

 Clare Durham: From Salisbury With Love The story of the sale of the first recorded c18th-century American porcelain teapot for £500,000.